How to Merge PDF Files Using Python | IronPDF

 How Do I Merge Two PDF Files in Python?

-Here is a complete working example that demonstrates the process:
+Below is a complete working example:

 from ironpdf import *